Blessing-DE/ETL-and-SQL-Project-Using-Bash/README.md

 ## Key terms, concepts and tools
 Let’s take a look at some of the tools and terminologies that we used while working on this project.

-* ETL (Extract, Transform, Load): ETL refers to the process of extracting data from various sources, transforming it into a suitable format, and loading it into a data warehouse or database.
+* **ETL(Extract, Transform, Load)**: ETL refers to the process of extracting data from various sources, transforming it into a suitable format, and loading it into a data warehouse or database.
 This process is crucial for integrating data from disparate sources into a unified system for analysis and reporting.

-* Bash: Bash (Bourne Again Shell) is a Unix shell and command language used for scripting.
+* **Bash: Bash (Bourne Again Shell)** is a Unix shell and command language used for scripting.
 It allows users to automate repetitive tasks, such as data extraction and transformation, by writing scripts that execute a series of commands.

-* SQL (Structured Query Language): SQL is a standard language used for querying and managing relational databases.
+* **SQL (Structured Query Language)**: SQL is a standard language used for querying and managing relational databases.
 It enables users to perform operations such as querying, updating, and managing data within a database.
-* Git: Git is a distributed version control system that tracks changes to files and facilitates collaboration among developers.
+* **Git**: Git is a distributed version control system that tracks changes to files and facilitates collaboration among developers.
 It allows for branching, merging, and maintaining a history of changes to the project.

-* GitHub: GitHub is a web-based platform for version control and collaboration, built on top of Git.
+* **GitHub**: GitHub is a web-based platform for version control and collaboration, built on top of Git.
 It provides a repository hosting service where users can share and collaborate on code, track issues, and review changes.

 This project not only enhances practical skills in data engineering but also emphasizes best practices in version control and documentation, making it a valuable addition to any data professional's portfolio.